eosc-cos4cloud/mecoda-orange/README.md

   * family
   * genus

-The `observations` table allows to make statistical analysis.
-The photos table allows image analysis.
+The `observations` table allows statistical analysis.
+The `photos` table allows image analysis.

 The widget is complemented with other widgets that can take input from it or directly from Minka API: